The biggest lie in podcasting is that it is easy.

 You may even get your account suspended and get the eviction notice! 😉

-You have to decide who is going to host your RSS Feed?
+You must decide who is going to host your RSS Feed?

 The RSS Feed is the magic technology that makes podcasting possible.